Law

 What Does Deuteronomy 31:26 Mean?

-The law in Deuteronomy 31:26 defines a clear act of preservation and accountability: Moses commands the Levites to place the Book of the Law beside the ark of the covenant so it will remain as a witness against Israel.
-This was about more than storage; it ensured God’s commands were always present to remind the people of their promises to Him.
-Even as Moses prepared to die, he ensured the Word stayed central, visible, and unchanging.
+The law in Deuteronomy 31:26 defines a clear act of preservation and accountability: Moses instructs the Levites to place the Book of the Law beside the ark of the covenant so it can serve as a lasting witness.
+This was about more than storage - it was about keeping God’s commands ever-present and testifying to Israel’s promises to obey Him, as seen in Deuteronomy 31:19 and Exodus 24:7 where the people vowed, 'All that the Lord has spoken we will do.'

 Deuteronomy 31:26